chus-chus/cellular-automata/README.md

 python3 main.py --help
 ```

-You can change any parameter in either the command line or specify parameters for particular
+You can change any parameter in the command line or via `.txt` files, which allows for easier experimentation.
-experiments in `.txt` files.
 For example, changing parameters from the command line:

 ```
 python3 main.py --epochs 150 --mutatorRR 0.4